cfpb/source-code-policy/practice.md

 There are more categories of controlled unclassified information to protect; those are just the kinds that we work with most often.
 [Here’s the complete list.](https://www.archives.gov/cui/registry)

+### Private repositories

+If the 18F Infrastructure team determines that a repository should not be public, as described in the [open source policy](policy.md#Exceptions), the reasoning should be documented and a link to that reasoning provided in the repository's `README` to preserve that knowledge and so the decision can be revisited in the future if circumstances change.
+If the underlying reasons for making the repository private are not themselves sensitive, this explanation can be placed directly in the `README`.

 ### Managing 18F resources

 18F intends to produce great software for the American people.
 That means not just rushing through projects to get them working as fast as possible, but managing [technical debt](https://en.wikipedia.org/wiki/Technical_debt) with an eye towards usability and reusability.